Israel closes crossing to Gaza workers after rockets

 Another rocket was fired from Gaza early Saturday, but the military did not say where it landed.
 There were no reports of casualties or damage.

-The Israeli military body that coordinates civilian affairs in Gaza said the crossing used by workers would not be re-opened on Sunday, the start of the work week.
-“The re-opening of the crossing will be decided accordingly with a security assessment,” it said in a statement.
+The Israeli military body that coordinates civilian affairs in Gaza said the crossing used by workers would not be reopened on Sunday, the start of the workweek.
+“The reopening of the crossing will be decided accordingly with a security assessment,” it said in a statement.

 In recent months, Israel had issued thousands of work permits to Palestinians from Gaza, which has been under a crippling Israeli and Egyptian blockade since Hamas seized power from rival Palestinian forces nearly 15 years ago.